sabeechen/hassio-google-drive-backup/README.md

      Other less common config options are explained [below](#configuration-options).
      > Be aware that once you start the Add-on, it will start cleaning up old snapshots immediately.
 If you have 5 snapshots and you start the add-on with **max_snapshots_in_hassio**=4 then the oldest one will get deleted.
 5. Click "Start", give it a few seconds to spin up, and then click the "Open Web UI" button that appears.
-While you're there turn on auto-update, this is still a project under development.
 For the majority of users this should take you to [https://hassio.local:1627/](https://hassio.local:1627/).
-6. Log in to the webpage with your Hoem assistant username and password.
+6. Log in to the webpage with your Home Assistant username and password.
 6. Follow the instruction on-screen to link the Add-on with your Google Drive account.
-Two method of doing this are provided, since authenticating with Google's servers can be tempermental while this Add-on is still under development.
+Two methods of doing this are provided, since authenticating with Google's servers can be tempermental while this Add-on is still under development.
-7. You should be taken redirected automatically to the backup status page.
-Here you can make a new snapshot, see the progress of uploading to Google Drive, etc.
+7. You should be redirected automatically to the backup status page.
+Here you can make a new snapshot, see the progress of uploading to Google Drive, etc.  You're done!

 ## Configuration Options
 I addition to the options described in the instructions above: